Regularized Contrastive Pre-training for Few-shot Bioacoustic Sound Detection: Experiments

 \subsection{Training and validation procedure}

-We train our model from scratch on the training set using SCL framework with a temperature of 0.06, regularized with TCR with a square precision of 0.05 and a regularization coefficient of 0.0001.
+We train our model from scratch on the training set using SCL framework with a temperature of 0.06, regularized with TCR with a square precision of 0.05 and a regularization coefficient of 0.001.
 We use SGD optimizer with a batch size of 128, a learning rate of 0.01 with a cosine decay schedule, momentum of 0.9, and a weight decay of 0.0001 for 100 epochs.
-We use the data augmentation policy in table~\ref{Tab:da}, the same from our previous work~\cite{moummad}.
+We use the data augmentation policy in table~\ref{Tab:da}.

-During the validation phase, we optionally fine-tune the whole model using $L^{Finetune}$ for adapting the features to the task at hand using a learning rate of 0.01 for 40 epochs.
-For this purpose, we used a random resized time crop (RRTC) of ratio sampled uniformly between 90\% and 100\% of the total duration, and a power gain (PG) of coefficient sampled uniformly between 0.9 and 1.
-This data augmentation procedure is lighter than the one performed during pre-training (\ref{Tab:da}), and is also used to create multiple views for inference.
-For all our experiments, we train the backbone three times, and for each backbone seed we evaluate three times for a total of 9 runs per experiment.
+During the validation phase, we optionally fine-tune the whole model using $L^{Finetune}$ for adapting the features for each audio recording using a learning rate of 0.01 for 40 epochs.
+For this purpose, we used random resized time crop (RRTC) of ratio sampled uniformly between 90\% and 100\% of the total duration, and power gain (PG) of coefficient sampled uniformly between 0.9 and 1.
+This data augmentation procedure is lighter than the one performed during pre-training (\ref{Tab:da}), and is also used to create multiple views for each query window during inference.
+In all our experiments, we train the backbone with three different seeds, and for each backbone, we conduct three evaluations, resulting in a total of 9 runs per experiment.